ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

    I originally planned to also implement menus, cutscene, powerup, and enemy managers as per our initial plan, but:
    - Menus and level management were implemented by Karim with an add-on with the first build of our project.
+Most of the menus were made by Patrick and Karim.
    - Cutscenes were designed and implemented by Karim as the narrative designer.
    - Carlos, our producer, implemented the powerup manager.
    - We ran out of time to work on enemies and integrate them into our level.